narious/hipe-master/README.md

 v1.01 beta -- 7 Jan 2018

+- HIPE_OP_GET_SCROLL_GEOMETRY instruction has been added.
+- HIPE_OP_GET_GEOMETRY instruction has changed.
+Server now replies with a HIPE_OP_GEOMETRY_RETURN instruction, and the old two-step reply instructions have been removed.
 - Socket handling in the hiped server process is now handled with multithreading.
 Instructions are collected and decoded in a separate thread.